hguerrero/katacoda-scenarios/amq/getting-started-amq/03-simple-client.md

 ### Install Dependencies

+Switch to the application directory in the command line by issuing the following command:

+``cd /root/projects/amq-examples/amq-js-demo``

 Dependencies are listed in the `package.json` file and declare which external projects this sample app requires.
 To download and install them, run the following command: